 Friday, August 16, 2019

-Businesses that can redirect energy to fast and positive transformation can exploit many more opportunities than enterprises mired in resistance.
-The challenge for leaders is creating an organization that is not only prepared and willing to change, but that also has enough energy and resources to succeed.
+Agile businesses, however, that can redirect energy to fast and positive change and transformation can exploit many more opportunities than enterprises mired in resistance.
+The challenge for leaders today is to create an organization that is not only prepared and willing to change, but that also has enough energy and resources to succeed.

 Wednesday, August 07, 2019